 On February 10, 2021, the Company announced the sales of Oakes, Pichette and Longrose projects in northwestern Ontario for 8,000,000 common shares and a one-time bonus \$500,000 in cash or share consideration by the Company to iMetal Resources Inc. ("iMetal"), as well as the Company retaining a 2.5% Net Smelter Royalty (NSR) on each project.
-On November 18, 2021, the Company terminated the proposed acquisition with iMetal and therefore, iMetal has no further obligation with respect to the project and the related accounts receivable of \$110,117, in connection with the Oakes expenditures from February to September 2021, was reversed accordingly.
-Please refer to the section of "OPERATIONS" for details.

-On December 1, 2021, the Company announced it took back 100% ownership of its 3 projects in the Beardmore-Geraldton Greenstone Belt ("BGGB") in Ontario, Canada from iMetal.
+On Decembner 1, 2021 the Company announced it had terminated the proposed sale with iMetal and took back 100% ownership of the 3 projects in the Beardmore-Geraldton Greenstone Belt ("BGGB") in Ontario, Canada.